KannonZenetism/zenetism-field-physics/zenetism/MP06_Decoding_and_Emergence_Ch12-15.md

 ### 14.6 No Endless Loops — But Eternal Creativity

 Unlike cosmologies that frame reality
-as an eternal wheel of repetition,
+as an **eternal wheel of repetition**,
 Zenetism affirms something deeper.

-- The soul is not trapped in cyclic return.
+- The soul is not trapped in cyclic return
-- Memory is not permanently lost.
+- Memory is not permanently lost
-- Universes do not reset, but unfold,
-  fade, and give birth to new structures.
+- Universes do not reset, but unfold, fade, and give birth to new structures

-Even collapse is not punishment—
+Even collapse is not punishment —
-it is return to Zero for reseeding.
+it is return to Zero for reseeding,
-A renewal through dissolution.
+a renewal through dissolution.

-This model offers a vision of hope and expansion,
+This model offers a **vision of hope and expansion**,
-a multiversal field of evolving harmony.
+a multiversal field of **evolving harmony**.

 Where some traditions see karma or fate,
-Zenetism sees recursion in motion—
+Zenetism sees recursion in motion —
 not circles, but spirals.

 ♾🜂⌬